Artwork by Micah Bazant

 GDC fails to adhere to its own policies as well as federal laws that prohibit sexual assault, abuse, and harassment

 This case exposes how GDC's policies and practices perpetuate transphobia and gender and sexual-based violence.
 Federal laws like the Prison Rape Elimination Act (PREA) and GDC's own policies acknowledge that trans people in custody face a heightened vulnerability to sexual assault, and a series of factors should be considered when determining housing placement, including the individual's desired placement and safety risks.
 GDC had full knowledge that Ashley faced repeated sexual assault in a men's facility from her previous incarceration, and yet it still put her in danger by placing her in men's facilities again.
-She has been sexually assaulted more than 14 times in the past year by other incarcerated people and GDC staff.
+She was sexually assaulted more than 14 times in the past year by other incarcerated people and GDC staff during her most recent time in GDC custody.

 The actions of one defendant, Rodney Jackson, Unit Manager at Coastal, offer a prime example of staff contributing to an unsafe environment and signaling to other staff and incarcerated people that GDC would not protect Ashley from abuse.
 A day before Ashley moved into her living quarters in Coastal State Prison, a men's facility, Jackson called a dormitory-wide meeting and announced her status as a trans woman, disclosed confidential medical information, and described her as "a freak," "he," and "it."
 Shortly after this meeting, Ashley was assaulted.